Political positions of Jeremy Corbyn: Cuba

 Corbyn is a longtime supporter of the Cuba Solidarity Campaign, which campaigns against the US embargo against Cuba and supports the Cuban Revolution.
 In November 2016, following the death of former communist President of Cuba Fidel Castro, while saying that Castro had "flaws" and was a "huge figure of modern history, national independence and 20th Century socialism...Castro's achievements were many", Corbyn also praised his revolutionary "heroism".
 Internal Labour party critics of Corbyn accused him of glossing over Castro's human rights abuses.

 Venezuela

 When Hugo Chávez, the United Socialist Party President of Venezuela died in 2013, Corbyn tweeted that "Hugo Chavez showed that the poor matter and wealth can be shared.
 He made massive contributions to Venezuela & a very wide world".
 In 2014, Corbyn congratulated Chávez's successor, President Nicolás Maduro on his election to the presidency.
 In February 2019, he said that "intervention in Venezuela and sanctions against the government of Nicolás Maduro were wrong" and that "only Venezuelans have the right to decide their own destiny".
 He was against outside interference in Venezuela, "whether from the US or anywhere else".
 He said there "needed to be dialogue and a negotiated settlement to overcome the crisis".

+When the US attacked Venezuela in 2026, Corbyn repeatedly criticised the US for their actions and the British government for their lack of condemnation.